Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 This extension is used to map a constant value to a destination attribute.
 The fixed source value is defined in the configuration and never changes.
 This extension is often used according to receipts, for instance to define the receipt type.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|